jonnonz1/nz-statute-book/acts/public/1995/births-deaths-marriages-and-relationships-registration-act-1995.md

 (5) The Registrar-General must notify the Director-General of Health of all still-births for which a preliminary notice has been given.

 ### 6 Births outside New Zealand
-Except as provided in sections 7(2) and 8 and Part 4 of this Act, no birth outside New Zealand shall be registered.
+Except as provided in sections 7(2) and 8 and Part 4, no birth outside New Zealand shall be registered.

 ### 7 Foundlings
 (1) A person who—shall as soon as is practicable tell a Police employee, who shall notify the Registrar-General.
-  (a) Believes that a child in the person's charge is recently born and was found abandoned in New Zealand; and (b) Is not satisfied that a Registrar has been notified of the child's birth— (2) As far as it is practicable to do so, the Registrar-General shall register the birth of all children of whose finding the Registrar-General is notified under subsection (1) of this section.
+  (a) believes that a child in the person's charge is recently born and was found abandoned in New Zealand; and (b) is not satisfied that a Registrar has been notified of the child's birth— (2) As far as it is practicable to do so, the Registrar-General shall register the birth of all children of whose finding the Registrar-General is notified under subsection (1).

 ### 8 Births on New Zealand aircraft or ships
-Any person may notify to the Registrar-General, and the Registrar-General may cause to be registered, as if it had occurred in New Zealand, any birth that occurred outside New Zealand on an aircraft registered in New Zealand under the Civil Aviation Regulations 1953 or a New Zealand ship (within the meaning of the Maritime Transport Act 1994) or an aircraft or ship of the armed forces (within the meaning of the Armed Forces Discipline Act 1971).
+Any person may notify to the Registrar-General, and the Registrar-General may cause to be registered, as if it had occurred in New Zealand, any birth that occurred outside New Zealand on an aircraft registered in New Zealand under the Civil Aviation Act 1990 or a New Zealand ship (within the meaning of the Maritime Transport Act 1994) or an aircraft or ship of the armed forces (within the meaning of the Armed Forces Discipline Act 1971).

 ### 9 Parents primarily responsible for notifying birth
 (1) Both parents of a child born in New Zealand must, as soon as is reasonably practicable after the birth,—